kiwipower/nutkin/README.md

 ```

 ## npm build and test
-Alternatively `npm` can now be used to build, test or clean the project using:
+`npm` can be used to build, test or clean the project using:

 * `npm run build`
 * `npm test`